tokio-rs/tokio-rfcs/tokio-reform.md

 - `Reactor`, an owned reactor.
 (Used to be `Core`)
 - `Handle`, a shared, cloneable handle to a reactor.
 - `PollEvented`, a bridge between `mio` event sources and a reactor
+- `SetDefault`, an RAII object for overriding the default reactor.

 Compared to `Core` today, the `Reactor` API is much the same, but drops the `run` and `remote` methods and the `Executor` implementation: